The spiraling wood gate design 215. A pinwheel caught in a windstorm.

 Once the primary spines are cut and dry-fitted, we can proceed with the first section that defines the pinwheel gate design.

 Two sections joined and glued and too late now to change your mind.
 The longer bent lamination, or spine, extending down to Charles’ feet, remains loose, enabling whatever joinery will be required.
-Meanwhile, a pause for perspective, and the first impression of a vanishing perspective begins to take shape.
+Meanwhile, a pause for perspective, and the first impression of this vanishing perspective wood gate begins to take shape.

 The crucial decisions at this juncture pivots on the sequence of glue-ups.
 How to mortise the joints and ultimately fit those joints without disturbing the placement of the primary bent spine by so much as a millimeter, lest all the succeeding joints be impacted as if nudged like a row of dominoes.